PIH/ces-analytics/README.md

 `fabfile install_analytics` will set up the repository at `/opt/ces-analytics/`.
 It will also attempt to copy `credentials-secret.txt`.

+KeyCloak does not support ZeroConf/Bonjour addresses (like "ces-oficina.local").
+The server needs to have a static IP assigned.
+The point at which this is used (where the ZeroConf address cannot be used) is in ShinyProxy's `application.yml`.
+As of this writing, the server is configured (via the router admin page, on the router for `ces-oficina-1`, under `LAN`) at `192.168.1.63`.

 ### Credentials Secret

 The build process on the server will expect to find a file at